Kalmia Gardens – Hartsville, South Carolina

 The wrought-iron gates that greet visitors honor Miss May.
 The entrance gate bears her initials and was dedicated by her family in 1992.
 Other gates created in 1935 by Mrs. Frank Tyldesley of Wales depict camellias, Miss May’s favorite flower.
 It is fitting that the property’s namesake flower, Kalmia latifolia, blooms in the month of May.

 Miss May had a generous spirit, and in 1965 she donated the house and 28 acres of the grounds to nearby Coker College.
 Today the gardens serve as an outdoor classroom for the liberal arts college and remain open to the a public for all interested in studying the native and introduced plants that Miss May personally cultivated on this unusual bluff in the Pee Dee.

-Kalmia Gardens is listed in the National Register, which says the following:
+Kalmia Gardens is listed in the National Register:

 The Thomas E. Hart House is significant as an excellent local example of an early nineteenth century I-House and for its association with Thomas Edwards Hart (1796-1842), the prominent Darlington County planter for whom Hartsville was named.
 The house is a central feature of Kalmia Gardens (ca. 1932), which is significant as a designed botanical garden of the early twentieth century and is the only known such garden in South Carolina.